SENSAAS/sensaas-flex/README.md

  - Uses a surface-based representation that also displays pharmacophore features

- - Flexible alignments i.e. an optimisation of the conformation of the query molecule
+ - Allows flexible alignments i.e. an optimisation of the conformation of the query molecule

  - Allows matchings and submatchings e.g. aligning a fragment on a large molecule